replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 - use a spec to return a go/no-go preflight outcome

   `troubleshoot preflight spec.yaml`

+  This should not only clearly state any reasons for failing, but also use standardised exit codes that can be used by automation tools.

 - Interact with an existing support bundle with kubectl.